kimmobrunfeldt/git-hours/README.md

 ![](docs/step4.png)

-*Continue until we have determined all coding sessions.*
+*Continue until we have determined all coding sessions and sum the hours made by individual authors.*

 <br>